Italy's top court says production at Ilva plant can continue

-ROME, June 23 (Reuters) - Italy's top administrative court on Wednesday ruled that production at the Ilva steel plant in the southern city of Taranto can continue.
+ROME (Reuters) -Italy’s top administrative court on Wednesday ruled that production at the Ilva steel plant in the southern city of Taranto can continue.

 The Council of State court said in a statement that the Taranto city order calling on the plant to be shut down due to high air pollution levels was illegitimate “in the absence of the conditions of necessity and urgency”.